-- We want them to have fun and feel they are part of a community
+(1) Have fun and feel they are part of a community;

-- We want them to gain the basic religious literacy expected in our society
+(2) Gain the basic religious literacy expected in our society;

-- We want them to learn the skills associated with liberal religion, skills such as public speaking, group singing, basic leadership, how to work together, inward reflection, and so on
+(3) Learn the skills associated with liberal religion, skills such as public speaking, group singing, basic leadership, how to work together, in-ward reflection, and so on;

-- We want to prepare them to become Unitarian Universalist adults, should they choose to become Unitarian Universalists when they are old enough to make their own reasoned decision
+(4) Prepare them to become Unitarian Universalist adults, should they choose to do so when they are old enough to make their own reasoned decision.

-In the spirit of connecting with the best part of our selves, I hope you will encourage the young people in your life to participate regularly in the religious community here at UUCPA.
+In the spirit of connecting with the best part of our selves, I hope you will encourage the young people in your life to participate regularly in the online religious community at UUCPA.

 — Rev. Dan Harper